 – Renovations of 35-47 29th Street building are completed.

-– Launch of Green Jobs Training Program.
+– Green Jobs Training Program is launched.

-– HFC opens office in Woodbury, NJ.
+– HFC opens new office in Woodbury, NJ.

-– Opening of HFC’s Community Garden, located on Cramer Street.
+– Opening of HFC’s Community Garden located on Cramer Street.

-– Launch of Nurturing Families Program.
+– Nurturing Families Program is launched.

 – HFC recognized by Wells Fargo Community Connections Program.